mmbman/Katagiri/summaries.md

 ##### [Arts and Buddhism](https://katagiritranscripts.net/1983-10-29-Arts-and-Buddhism)
 ###### October 29, 1983 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi discusses what the true purpose of Buddhism is, which intersects with a discussion of Buddhistic art. *Bendo* means to expend our every possible effort toward *the way*, not for the purpose of satisfying our desires.
+Katagiri Roshi discusses what is the true purpose of Buddhism, which intersects with a discussion of Buddhistic art. *Bendo* means to expend our every possible effort toward *the way*, not for the purpose of satisfying our desires.

 ---